 Aia Lederer moved, Brahim Nahmoucl seconded that council pay to the new parachute for gym, upto the maximum cost of $300.
 The Motion Carried.

-Georgiana Radu-Daccarett moved, Jany Yi seconded that the council allocate $1000 for the grade 6 graduation expenses.
+Georgiana Radu-Daccarett moved, Jane Yi seconded that the council allocate $1000 for the grade 6 graduation expenses.
 The motion carried.

 School Statement of Needs